 Having a regular Pap smear is a vital part of your overall health as a woman.
-Nurse practitioners Raisa Howard and Mallory Guagenti of Womens Clinic LA offer comprehensive Pap smear testing for women in the greater Los Angeles area.
+Nurse practitioner Raisa Howard of Womens Clinic LA offers comprehensive Pap smear testing for women in the greater Los Angeles area.
 Use the online scheduler or call today to book your appointment at either office location in Los Angeles or El Segundo, California.

 A Pap smear, also called a Pap test, is used to screen women for cervical abnormalities that may lead to cancer.
 The diagnostic test only takes a few minutes.

 Your nurse practitioner has you lie back comfortably while she uses a swab to collect cells from your cervix.
 The swab is sent to the laboratory for evaluation.
 Results are usually back in less than two weeks.